YoshiBNE/Phase1-Project/README.md

 Purpose/Function

-This web page allows users to find a list of universities in a specified country given by the users.
-The page only allows the users to see the names of universities before log-in.
-After the users log-in to the page, it also allows the users to see links to homepages.
+This app allows users to find a list of universities in a specified country submitted by the users.
+Firstly, the page shows the list of the names and homepages of universities.
+Then the user is allowed to choose the universities interested in and the app will open a new page to show the chosen ones.
+The app is able to store the informations of the selected ones for another session as well.

 #####################################
 UniFinder